-Necrotizing fasciitis, commonly known as flesh-eating disease is an aggressive and rapid bacterial infection of the skin and subcutaneous tissues caused by Streptococcus pyogenes.
-A major manifestation of this infection is ‘pain out of proportion’ to physical findings at early time points.
+A major manifestation of the necrotizing fasciitis is ‘pain out of proportion’ to physical findings at early time points.
 The unusual severe and excruciating pain suggests the stimulation of pain neurons.

 Necrotizing fasciitis is difficult to treat and has a mortality rate of 24%–32% in developed countries.
 Thus, amputation is often employed to prevent bacterial metastasis and to decrease mortality.

 In the Cell study, the group headed by Isaac Chiu, from the Division of Immunology, Department of Microbiology and Immunobiology, Harvard Medical School, Boston, MA, USA, inoculated mice with S. pyogenesis and observed strong nociceptive behavior (i.e. leg licking/flinching) minutes after the injection.
 48h later, the authors observed loss in sensory nerve fibers in the infected area independently on local immune response, indicating that bacteria directly interact with neurons.